Homemade bath salts with essential oils

 Now, add another layer of salt and baking soda.

 Keep going layering the jar until it is filled.

 To use the bath salts, place a generous handful, or two, into your hot bath water, and let the healing begin!

 3. DIY Lemon and Chamomile Bath Salts

-This recipe is perfect after a hard workout, day in the yard, or to soothe achy joints and muscles, in general.
+This recipe is perfect after a hard workout, a day in the yard, or to soothe achy joints and muscles, in general.

 Chamomile has powerful anti-inflammatory healing properties and is believed to help alleviate anxiety and depression, as well.